 Julian Tenison Woods

-He is well known for his contribution to Australian geology, palaeontology, and zoology, with his letters, articles and books.
-His articles and books were published over an 19 year period from 1864 to 1883.
+His articles and books were published over a 33-year period from 1857 to 1890.
 He was awarded a medal by the Royal Society of New South Wales in 1888 for his contribution to natural history.

 More of his writings can be found with the Sisters of Saint Joseph of the Sacred Heart who hold a unique collection of his correspondence with his friend, William Archer from 1863 to 1889 called The Archer Letters or in the The Biodiversity Heritage Library.